aemrobe/responsive-design-layout-challenge-3/README.md

 }
 ```

-then I style the responsive, description , main-btn according to the style given in the figma file .
+then I style the responsive, description , main-btn according to the style given in the figma file
+but when I add the margin and padding to the main-btn it's margin-top and the padding-top of the element doen't change. it is because the main-btn is a" link" and links are  inline element so
+margin-top .padding-top,margin-bottom, padding-bottom,width and height doesn't change the look of the element in the page even if you apply the value for it in your css. so I change the display: inline(which is the default value for the inline elements) to display: inline-block; inorder to make margin-top and padding-top properties work  .

 ```
 css